Experience Lodges

-Day 1 - Col de Petit St. Bernard
+Day 1 - Col du Petit St. Bernard

 Kick start a week in the saddle by crossing the border into Italy and experiencing the inspiring Aosta Valley.
 Though long, the climb is not overly aggressive—a great intro to riding in the Alps.
 Back at Chalet Pelerin, top the day with a dip in the saltwater pool and wines paired with garden-to-table French dishes.